Name: Amy Lynn Bradley

 Foul play is strongly suspected in Amy Lynn Bradley’s disappearance, but there is no evidence to support the theory.
 Meanwhile, the Bradley’s sued the Royal Caribbean Cruise Line for negligence and wrongful death.

 A $250,000 reward is being offered by the family to anyone who provides information leading to the safe return of Amy Lynn Bradley.
-A $50,000 reward is offered for information leading to her verifiable location.
-The FBI is offering a $25,000 reward for information leading to her recovery.
+A $50,000 reward is being offered for information leading to her verifiable location, and the FBI is offering a $25,000 reward for information leading to her recovery.

 Her case remains unsolved.

-Navel ring and multiple ear piercings.
-Several tattoos, a Tasmanian Devil on her left shoulder blade, a green and blue gecko lizard around her navel, a Chinese symbol on her right ankle and a primitive Japanese sun tattooed on her lower back.
+Amy has a navel ring and multiple ear piercings.
+She has several tattoos; a Tasmanian Devil on her left shoulder blade, a green and blue gecko lizard around her navel, a Chinese symbol on her right ankle and a primitive Japanese sun tattooed on her lower back.

 If you have any information regarding the disappearance of Amy Lynn Bradley please contact the Federal Bureau of Investigation at (202)-324-3000 or call the WE HELP THE MISSING -TIP LINE at (866) 660-4025.